PoliticalGraveyard.com

 Wolf, Charles S. — of Pennsylvania.
 Prohibition candidate for Governor of Pennsylvania, 1886.
 Burial location unknown.

 Wolf, Clarence — of Philadelphia, Philadelphia County, Pa.
 Republican.
-Member of Pennsylvania state senate 7th District, 1909-12.
+Candidate for Presidential Elector for Pennsylvania; member of Pennsylvania state senate 7th District, 1909-12.
 Burial location unknown.

 See also National Governors Association biography — Wikipedia article — NNDB dossier